 Facebook Insights is a tool that enables you to view the performance of your Facebook Fan Page.
 A lot of the features that are provided via Facebook Insights have similarities to other more traditional analytics tools, such as Google Analytics.
-However, much of the terminology used is different.
+However, most of the terminology they use is different.

 Facebook Insights can help you determine the type of content that resonates best with your audience, the optimal time to post your content, the best day in the week to post, and much more.
 The data provided by Insights will be continually updated to reflect your page’s performance and patterns that you may notice.
 Therefore, you will have to check it regularly to stay on top of what’s happening on your fan page.